UniFormal/MMT/src/frameit-mmt/README.md

     ```javascript
     {
-        "original": /* a scroll */
+        "original": /* a scroll */,
-        "rendered": /* a scroll */
+        "rendered": /* a scroll */,
-        "completions": /* an array of "scroll assignments lists" */
+        "completions": /* an array of "scroll assignments lists" */,
+        "valid": true/false,
+        "errors": /* an array of "scroll application checking error"s */
     }
     ```